cham-s/owee/README.md

 1- Add an owee
 2- Delete an owee
 3- Display owee

+//TODO: not implemented yet
 4- Change the status (your object was given back)
+//TODO: not implemented yet
 5- Send a reminder message to the person owing you
 ```